Tuzki2333/CSCI596-Final-Project/README.md

 is known as NP-hard.
 Some existing algorithms include:

-* Dynamic programming - Exact algorithm, pseudo-polynomial time $O(nW)$.
+* **Dynamic programming** - Exact algorithm, pseudo-polynomial time $O(nW)$.
 Note that this dynamic programming approach can only be applied when all parameters are interger, which is not suitable for some cases.

-* Branch-and-bound - Exact algorithm, exponential time $O(2^n)$.
+* **Branch-and-bound** - Exact algorithm, exponential time $O(2^n)$.
 This method can obtain the optimal result, but it is extremely slow.

-* Greedy algorithm without sorting - Approximate algorithm, just put the items one by one until the space is full.
+* **Greedy algorithm without sorting** - Approximate algorithm, just put the items one by one until the space is full.
 The time complexity is $O(n)$.
 This method is very fast, but the total values obtained are not satisfactory.

-* Greedy algorithm with sorting - Approximate algorithm, firstly sort the items according to their ratios of values to weights, then greedly choose the items with higher ratios.
+* **Greedy algorithm with sorting** - Approximate algorithm, firstly sort the items according to their ratios of values to weights, then greedly choose the items with higher ratios.
 The time complexity is $O(n \log n)$.
-This method seems satisfactory for large-scale problem, but we will show that it is still very slow when $n$ is more than 1 million.
+This method seems satisfactory for large-scale problem, but I will show that it is still very slow when $n$ is more than 1 million.

 In summary, when $n$ is very large, the above algorithms have a bad performance.
 Some new algorithms need to be developed.
 A desired algorithm should satisfy: